couds/react-bulma-components/documentation/docs/getting-started/1-install.md

 sidebar_label: Getting Started
 ---

-The main objective of this library it's to declare your layout as declarative as possible using react props instead of the classnames.
+The main objective of this library is to declare your layout as declarative as possible, while using react props instead of classnames.

-For example to use the column on Bulma you will write something like this
+For example, to use the column on Bulma, you will write something like this:

 ```jsx
 <div className="columns">